tonyjhuang/reddit-to-gmap/README.md

 ```

 This command will:

 1. Fetch the specified number of posts from the given subreddit
 2. Use Google's Gemini AI to extract structured restaurant data from the posts
-3. Save the restaurant data to a JSON file in the `cache/` directory
+3. Save the restaurant data to a JSON file in the `.cache/` directory
-4. Use cached data if `--use-cache` is specified

 #### Debug: Export Full Restaurant Data with Maps Links